Tomchl01/Tomchl01/README.md

 # 👋 Hi, I’m @Tomchl01

 Welcome to my GitHub!
 I’m Tom, a Data Analyst in the online poker industry based in Costa Rica 🇨🇷.
-With nearly six years of operational experience and a strong technical foundation in R and Python, I’m on a mission to bridge the gap between raw data and actionable insights — especially in the world of poker, integrity analytics, and real-time reporting.
+With nearly eight years of operational experience and a strong technical foundation in R and Python, I’m on a mission to bridge the gap between raw data and actionable insights — especially in the world of poker, integrity analytics, and real-time reporting.

 ---